Social Studies at Lincoln Public Schools

 Click here for a PDF version of the social studies vision in Lincoln Public Schools

 K-12 Social Studies curriculum in Lincoln Public Schools covers many content areas, including: community and local history, Nebraska history, United States history, World history, Geography, Civics, Economics, Psychology and Government and Politics.
-Curriculum follows the Nebraska State Standards.
+Curriculum is guided by the Nebraska State Standards.
 For a list of textbooks used with each of our required courses, please see the LPS Curriculum page.*

-In elementary school students are exposed to historical thinking through the use of visual images and short texts.
+In elementary school students are exposed to historical, geographical, civic, and economic thinking through the use of visual images and short texts.
 In early elementary (K-3), students become familiar with their community, nation, and world.
 Students begin to explore elements of effective citizenship and study the US Constitution.
 Students are also introduced to basic economic concepts through the exploration of goods and services in their communities.
 In upper elementary grades, students study the history of Nebraska and the United States in greater detail.

-Students continue to build historical habits of mind in middle school.
-Through close reading primary and secondary sources, students continue to develop an understanding of the human story across time.
+Students continue to build knowledge and skills of history, geography, civics, and economics in middle school through the development of an understanding of the human story across time.
 In grades 6 and 7, students complete a chronological study of world history from the establishment of early farming communities through European encounters with the Americas.
-Topics at each grade level will be studied within the global context of the time.
-In grade 8, students continue a chronological study with US History as a focus.
-Opportunities to explore key economic concepts such as trade are available in middle school.
+In grade 8, students continue a chronological study with American History as the focus.
+Topics at each grade level will be studied within the context of the time and include application to relevant contemporary issues.
+In addition, students will use geographic concepts, economic reasoning, and democratic processes to analyze how individuals and and societies change over time.

-High School students have the opportunity to continue to develop historical thinking skills through the exploration of a variety of content areas over the course of four years.
+High School students have the opportunity to continue to develop social studies skills through the in-depth study of a variety of disciplines over the course of four years.
 Freshman level required courses focus on developing citizenship and cultural awareness through the study of civics and geography.
-Sophomores and juniors conclude the chronological studies of world and US history, respectively.
+Sophomores and juniors conclude the chronological studies of world and U.S. history, respectively.
 Juniors and seniors experience courses in Economics and Psychology.
 Seniors conclude their social studies courses with the study of Government and Politics, emphasizing positive contributions to their communities by the completion of community service hours.
-There are also a number of alternative offerings, such as AP courses, as well as elective courses at the high school level.
+There are also a number of alternative offerings, such as Advanced Placement courses and elective courses at the high school level.
 Please consult department chairs at individual schools for this information.

 *Note: Please see the “Community Resources” tab for more information about about unique programs and opportunities in social studies classes at Lincoln Public Schools.